 Reviews of the 3 Best Natural Balance Limited Ingredient Dog Food Recipes

 Let’s look closer at three of the Limited Ingredient Diets dog food formulas:

 1. Natural Balance Limited Ingredient Diets – Grain-Free Chicken & Sweet Potato

 This grain-free formula is made from chicken, chicken meal, and sweet potato.
 Dogs love the flavor of sweet potato, which is why this recipe is so popular.
-It is designed to maintain your dog’s digestive health and support healthy skin and a shiny coat with the use of flaxseed and salmon oil.
-There is no canola oil or tomato pomace within this recipe.
+It is designed to maintain your dog’s digestive health and support healthy skin and a shiny coat with flaxseed and salmon oil.
+There is no canola oil or tomato pomace in the recipe.

-To keep the allergen risk low, it doesn’t have whole vegetables or fruit, but rather vitamin and mineral supplements to provide the right amount of nutrients that your dog requires to stay healthy.
+To keep the allergen risk low, it doesn’t have whole vegetables or fruit but uses vitamin and mineral supplements to provide the nutrients your dog requires to stay healthy.
 This formula has 21% protein, 10% fat, and 5% fiber, which is enough to meet the nutritional levels established by the AAFCO Dog Food Nutrient Profiles.
 On the downside, this is a pricey product and not ideal for puppies.

 2. Natural Balance Limited Ingredient Diets Small Breed – Lamb Meal & Brown Rice